Manage Your Time Off

 - An officer forfeits any vacation days not used by the end of the fiscal year following the fiscal year in which they were accrued.
 This means that an officer cannot carry more than 23 vacation days (28 vacation days after 20 years) over into a new fiscal year.

-Officers earn personal days (or "floating holidays") at intervals throughout the year and must use them within 12 months of earning them.
+Full-time Officers earn personal days (or "floating holidays") at a rate of one day for every four months of completed service, beginning from their date of hire.
+The days must be used within 12 months of earning them.

 Note: Personal days do not accumulate; you must use personal days within 12 months of them being earned.
 An officer forfeits any personal day not used by the end of 12 months from when it was earned.
-For example, if on March 31st there is a 3-day personal balance (Morningside) and the officer will accrue another personal day in April, the balance remains at 3 and thus forfeiting the 4th day (if it was not used by the end of March).
+For example, if on March 31st there is a 3-day personal balance and the officer will accrue another personal day in April, the balance remains at 3, thus forfeiting the 4th day (if it was not used by the end of March).

 Medical Leave of Absence (Sick Leave)